KumarRobotics/kr_param_map/README.md

 roslaunch param_env structure_map.launch
 ```

-You can adjust the approximate ratio of each element (overlapping is also counting now) in the launch file
+You can adjust the apprximate ratio of each element (overlapping is also counting now) in the launch file

 ```
 <param name="map/cylinder_ratio" value="0.10" type="double"/>